-Waters of Saratoga > Saratoga "Springs" History
+Waters of Saratoga > Mineral "Springs" History

-The Lure and Mystery of Saratoga Mineral Water
+The Early Legends Of Saratoga Mineral Water

+Once discovered by settlers, accounts of its healthful benefits caught on in a big way.
 Even George Washington was an advocate of its restorative powers, and tried unsuccessfully to purchase High Rock Springs in 1783!

 There remain two locations for Saratoga mineral baths: The Roosevelt Baths and Spa at the Gideon Putnam Resort (located within the Spa State Park) and the Crystal Spa on South Broadway in downtown Saratoga Springs.
 Today, each bath house consists of individual rooms with bath tubs where you can soak privately in the effervescent water.
-Tip: a massage, facial or body treatment is the perfect accompaniment to your mineral soak.
+There's even a Saratoga Springs Resort & Spa at Disney World.

 Tasting The Waters